Many people use their charcoal or gas grill just for grilling hamburgers, chicken, or steak.

 Where the chicken is I usually have my charcoal.

-When I got interested in smoking on a low temperature I didn’t feel like investing in a smoker.
-I just use my charcoal barrel grill in this way.
+When I got interested in smoking at a low temperature I didn’t feel like investing in a smoker, and one of the pellet smokers I reviewed was also too expensive, so I just used my charcoal barrel grill this way.

 My meat I keep on the left side of the grill so it is not on top of the charcoal but away from the heat source.

-In this way I can keep my temperature as high or low as I want it.
-Higher is adding more charcoal and open the air vents.
-Lower is using less charcoal and keep the air vents more closed.
+In this way, I can keep my temperature as high or low as I want it.
+Higher is adding more charcoal and opening the air vents.
+Lower is using less charcoal and keeping the air vents more closed.

-It took me a while to figure out how much charcoal to start with.
-I used to much and the grill got way to hot for smoking on a low temperature.
-I needed a long time before it was cooled of and on the temperature I like to smoke.
-(225 Fahrenheit>).
+It took me a while to figure out how much charcoal I put in one of my charcoal starters to start with.
+I used too much and the grill got way too hot for smoking at a low temperature.

-After this initial learning curve I am pretty good ad guessing how much I need for the pounds of meat I am smoking that day.
+After this initial learning curve, I am pretty good at guessing how much I need for the pounds of meat I am smoking that day.